zebrafactory/zebrachain/README.md

 This is a nascent implementation of a yet to be finalized protocol.
-It's also built on a quite new Rust implementation of [ML-DSA](https://github.com/RustCrypto/signatures/tree/master/ml-dsa) that has its own security warning.
+It's also built on a quite new Rust implementation of [ML-DSA](https://github.com/RustCrypto/signatures/tree/master/ml-dsa) that has its own security warning (on account of not yet having sufficient independent review).

 ## 🦓 Overview